Olisajioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 I created a script that creates a directory with permissions 751 I wrote a script that changes the group owner
-I wrote a script that changes the owner and group owner for all files and directories
+I wrote a script that changes the owner and group owner for all files and directories I wrote a script that changes the owner and the group owner